Strong approximation and a conjecture of Harpaz and Wittenberg: From strong approximation to counting

 for $l\in \ZZ$.
 Notice that $\u^{(\RR)},\v^{(\RR)},\w^{(\RR)}$ are all non-zero, whence $\u,\v,\w$ will be non-zero throughout $\cU,\cV$ and $\cW$, if $G$ is large enough.
 It follows in particular that $\alpha, \beta$ are supported on non-zero $x,y\in\Lring$ and $\lambda$ is supported on non-zero integers.

 We proceed to define the bilinear form

 Our argument thus far shows that Theorem \ref{thm:1} holds if we can show that $\cN(G,U,V,W)>0$ for all sufficiently large values of $G, U,V,W>0$ such that $(UV)^{n_1}=W^{2n_2}$.
-The sum $\cN(G,U,V,W)$ is very similar to the sum defined in \cite[\S 3]{BHB}, except in one crucial aspect.
-In the present setting we are only interested in values of $x,y$ for which $N_{L/\QQ}(xy)\str(x,y)$ doesn't have any square prime factors outside of the set $S\cup\{v_0\}$.
-We put
+In order to handle the square-freeness condition, we put